MRes, Postgraduate Certificate

 Students are allocated an individual supervisor to direct their independent study and plan the curriculum to reflect their interests and needs.

 The MRes programme and all constituent modules are constructed in line with the University's academic procedures and are fully assessed and externally examined.
-The programme is recognised by both the Arts and Humanities Research Council and the Economic and Social Research Council.
-The former has awarded scholarships for the programme and both councils have given PhD awards to outstanding Stirling graduates of the MRes.
+The programme is recognised by both the Arts and Humanities Research Council and the Economic and Social Research Council both of whom have given PhD awards to outstanding Stirling graduates of the MRes.

 This programme prepares you for further research: